 If you are beginning a period of suspension, you are not required to complete University registration.
-A student returning from a period of suspension will need to complete registration.
+When you return from a period of suspension, you will need to complete registration again.

 Access to facilities and services

-A student with suspended status will retain their University card and Single Sign On (SSO) access to online resources, including email, and to University libraries, during periods of suspension.
+If you suspend status you can retain your University card and Single Sign On (SSO) access to online resources, including email, and to University libraries, during the period of suspension.
 If your University card expires while you are on a period of suspension, you should contact your college to request a new card, which will be issued to last until your new expected completion date.

-If you have a disability advisor at the Disability Advisory Service, you are welcome to remain in contact with them, however, the services accessed through the Disabled Students Allowance will not be available to you until you return to formal studies.
+If you have a disability advisor at the Disability Advisory Service, you are welcome to remain in contact with them.
+However the services accessed through the Disabled Students Allowance will not be available to you until you return to formal studies.
 This includes services such as specialist SpLD tuition, specialist mentoring, assistive technology training, proof-reading and library assistance.
-Disability advisors will be very happy to help you to make plans to reinstate recommended support as quickly as possible on your return to study.
+Disability advisors will be very happy to help you make plans to reinstate and will be able to recommended support on your return to study.

-It can be most useful to have contact with the Counselling Service at the point when you are suspending to work out how you can be best supported over the period of suspension.
-This can help you address such issues as finding appropriate therapeutic or medical support back at your home.
-It may also be helpful to access the Service before you return to your studies to help you re-engage with your academic work and college life.
+The Counselling Service can advise you at the time you are thinking about suspending to work out how you can be supported over the period of suspension.
+This can help you address such issues as finding appropriate therapeutic or medical support back in your home location.
+It may also be helpful for you to access or contact the service before you return to your studies to help you re-engage with your academic work and college life.

 Withdrawal after your first examination paper/assessment submission requires the agreement of your college and the approval of the Proctors.